-The Model PH450 provides the best pH measurement accuracy in the industry resulting from advanced temperature compensation functionality, preloaded calibration standards, stability checks and online sensor and analyzer diagnostics to provide verifiable results.
+The PH450 pH analyzer provides the best accuracy in the industry, featuring an advanced temperature compensation functionality, preloaded calibration standards, stability checks, and online sensor and analyzer diagnostics to provide verifiable results.

-The EXAxt 450 series provides a truly unique Human Machine Interface.
-The high resolution graphical display and touch screen operation provides all information clearly visible and easily accessible to the operator.
-Simply select the language of choice and on screen instructions assure that the best configuration for the application is obtained.
+The PH450 has a high-resolution, simple touchscreen menu structure with five language options, so information is clearly visible and easily accessible to the operator.
+Simply select the language of choice and on-screen instructions assure that the best configuration for the application is obtained.

 |Input ranges||pH: -2 to 16 pH

 ORP: -1500 to 1500 mV

 rH: 0 to 100 rH

 |Transmission signals||General: Two isolated outputs of 4 to 20 mA DC with common negative.
 Maximum load 600 Ω. Bi-directional HART® digital communication, superimposed on mA1 (4 to 20 mA) signal.

 Output function: Linear or Non-linear (21-step table) output for pH, temperature, ORP or rH.